-The Assistant Parks and Recreation Director reports to the Parks and Recreation Director.
-The Assistant Parks and Recreation Director assists in the overall management, administration and coordination of activities of the Parks and Recreation Department which has 165 full-time employees and an annual departmental operating budget of \$36,052,475.
-The Assistant Parks and Recreation Director has assigned responsibility for the Grounds Management, Natural Resources, and Recreation, Health and Wellness Divisions of the department.

-The Parks and Recreation Department's mission is to provide cultural, social, and recreational experiences to our community so they can have the opportunity to cultivate wellness and enjoy a healthy lifestyle.
-The department's vision is OKC Parks inspires our community to explore, learn, grow and play.
+The Parks and Recreation Director is appointed by the City Manager and reports to an Assistant City Manager.
+The Parks and Recreation Director is responsible for a staff of approximately 165 full-time employees and an annual departmental operating budget of \$36,052,475.
+The Parks and Recreation Director provides leadership and is responsible for directing and coordinating the department mission of providing cultural, social, and recreational experiences to our community so they can have the opportunity to cultivate wellness and enjoy a healthy lifestyle.